jettro/semi-website/_documentation/weaviate/current/get-started/install.md

 In the values.yaml file you can tweak the configuration to align it with your setup.
 The yaml file is extensively documented to help you align the configuration with your setup.

-Out of the box, the configuration file is setup for;
+Out of the box, the configuration file is setup for:

 - 1 Weaviate replica.
 - `anonymous_access` = enabled.
 - 3 esvector replicas.
 - 3 etcd replicas.

-As a rule of thumb, you can;
+As a rule of thumb, you can:

 - increase Weaviate replicas if you have a high load.
 - increase esvector replicas if you have a high load and/or a lot of data.

 ### Deploy

-You can deploy the helm charts as follows;
+You can deploy the helm charts as follows:

 ```bash
 # Init helm (if you haven't done this already)